onestudio-co/one-crew/README.md

 2. You will be prompted to enter a description of your venture idea.

+3. You can optionally specify a custom configuration file (default is `workshop_config.json`).

-3. The system will run the workshop step by step, updating the progress report after each step.
+4. The system will run the workshop step by step, updating the progress report after each step.

-4. The final report will be saved to `venture_workshop_results.md` and also in the `reports` directory with a timestamp.
+5. The final report will be saved to `venture_workshop_results.md` and also in the `reports` directory with a timestamp.

-5. You can view the progress at any time by opening the `venture_workshop_results.md` file.
+6. You can view the progress at any time by opening the `venture_workshop_results.md` file.

+### Custom Workshops

+You can create custom workshops by modifying the `workshop_config.json` file or creating a new configuration file.
+See [CONFIG_README.md](CONFIG_README.md) for detailed instructions on creating custom workshop configurations.

 ## Example